Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 name, then also create rules for each account with an appropriate tag, and finally create rules to inherit the value from a listed tag if no other rule matches.

-#### Owner Email Category

-Rules for an Owner Email category can also be generated from existing account tags.

-In this case, we treat the tag value as authoritative (no code deduplication), and so we start with inheriting tag values from tags on individual resources.
-We then fall back to rules built from account tag values for any accounts tagged with a listed tag.

 ### Components